maimoona-mustafvi/Elura_skincare_app/README.md

 ### 6. Symptoms tracking

-* Retake quiz in case of reaction with some product
+* Allows users to retake the skin quiz in case of a reaction to any product
-* Questions are further specific to skin concerns and type of reaction.
+* Includes follow-up questions specific to the user’s skin concerns and type of reaction
-* New suggested products and routine based on reaction of users to products and results stored in firebase realtime database.
+* Provides updated product and routine recommendations based on the reported reactions
+* Stores new product recommendations and routine in Firebase Realtime Database

 ### 7. Reminders